WeareJH/statics-merger/README.md

 ### Upgrading 1.x to 2.x ?

-It's recommended to first run `composer update static-merger --no-plugins` after changing your composer.json and then run a `composer update nothing` to map the new configuration.
+It's recommended to first run `composer update statics-merger --no-plugins` after changing your composer.json and then run a `composer update nothing` to map the new configuration.

 *__Note:__ Depending on the configuration changes you may also have to manually cleanup any remaining symlinks from the old mappings*